ubports/docs.ubports.com/appdev/index.rst

 From top to bottom, they feel and behave as part of the same family, regardless of the implementation toolkit.

-:doc:`learn more about our design values <design/get-started/design-values>`
+:doc:`Learn more about our design values <design/get-started/design-values>`

 The Ubuntu App platform - develop with seamless device integration
 ------------------------------------------------------------------